Group actions with commensurated subsets, wallings and cubings: Cardinal definite function on abelian groups and applications

 \subsection{Abelian groups}

-\begin{lem} Let $A$ be a compactly generated locally compact abelian group and $X$ a continuous discrete transitive $A$-set with a non-transfixed commensurated subset.
-Then there is a continuous surjective homomorphism $\chi:A\to\Z$ (unique up to multiplication by $-1$) such that the kernel $K$ of the action of $A$ on $X$ is an open finite index subgroup of $\Ker(\chi)$.
+\begin{lem} Let $A$ be a compactly generated locally compact abelian group and $X$ a continuous discrete transitive $A$-set with a non-transfixed commensurated subset; denote by $K$ the kernel of the $A$-action on $X$.
+Then there is a continuous surjective homomorphism $\chi:A\to\Z$ (unique up to multiplication by $-1$) such that the kernel $K$ is an open finite index subgroup of $\Ker(\chi)$.
 In particular, the associated cardinal definite function on $A$ has the form $g\mapsto [\Ker(\chi):K]|\chi(g)|+b(g)$ where $b:A\to\N$ is a bounded continuous function. \end{lem} \begin{proof} Denote $A'=A/K$.
 In particular, the action of $A'$ is simply transitive; since point stabilizers are open it follows that $A'$ is discrete, and hence finitely generated by assumption.
 Since the action is simply transitive, we also deduce that $A'$ is multi-ended, and therefore is virtually infinite cyclic.
 Write $A'=\Z\times F$ with $F$ finite abelian.
-Define $M'=\bigcup_{g\in F}gM$; it is $F$-invariant and commensurable to $M$.
+Define $M'=\bigcup_{g\in F}gM$; it is $F$-invariant and commensurate to $M$.
 By Lemma \ref{cdz}, $\ell_{M'}(n,f)=|F||n|+b'(n)$ with $b'$ bounded and hence $\ell_{M}(n,f)=|F||n|+b(n)$ with $b$ bounded; the same argument as in the proof of Lemma \ref{cdz} shows that $b\ge 0$.
 Letting $\chi$ denote the composite homomorphism $A\to A'\to \Z$, observe that $|F|=[\Ker(\chi):K]$ and $\chi$ is determined up to the sign, so the proof is complete. \end{proof}

 \begin{lem} Let $A$ be an abelian group.
 Let $(\chi_i)_{i\in I}$ be a family of pairwise non-proportional nonzero homomorphisms $A\to\R$.
-Then the family $(|\chi_i|)$ of functions $A\to\R$ is linearly independent over $\R$. \end{lem} \begin{proof} We can suppose $I$ finite.
-Then, replacing $A$ by its quotient by the intersection of the $\Ker(\chi_i)$, we can suppose that $A=\Z^k$.
-Write $V=\R^k$, so that $A\subset V$.
+Then the family $(|\chi_i|)$ is linearly independent over $\R$, in the space of functions $A\to\R$ modulo bounded functions. \end{lem} \begin{proof} We have to show that for every nonzero finitely supported family of real scalars $(\lambda_i)_{i\in I}$, the function $\sum_i\lambda_i|\chi_i|$ is unbounded.
+Assuming by contradiction the contrary (i.e., the above sum is bounded), we can suppose $I$ nonempty finite and that all $\lambda_i$ are nonzero.
+Then we can find a finitely generated subgroup of $A$ on which the restrictions of the $\chi_i$ are pairwise non-proportional.
+Therefore we are reduced to the case when $A$ is finitely generated, and actually we can also suppose that $A=\Z^k$, since all homomorphisms to $\R$ vanish on the torsion subgroup of~$A$.